leifliddy/asahi-fedora-builder/README.md

 9. I might create a **cinnamon desktop** build in the future.

 **Todo:**
-1. Sign RPM's with a gpg key
+1. Sign RPM's with a gpg key.
-2, Modify the kernel SRPM to show where the kernel source is being pulled from.
+2. Modify the kernel SRPM to show where the kernel source is being pulled from.